Getting Library Attention For Your Book

 Next, be sure to test that your microphone and camera are working properly.

-You should also double check that your wifi connection is strong and stable.
+You should also double check that your wifi connection is strong and stable for video interviews.

 In order to ensure that your audio recording is sufficient, be sure to reduce background noise by turning off fans and closing open windows.